sunbeam-labs/sunbeam/docs/install.rst

 ========

 This script enables users of sunbeam to easily install the necessary software and environments to run sunbeam.
+For the typical user, this script will be called to perform the initial install of sunbeam and thereafter any upgrades will be handled by the manage-version script.
+If you are doing development work on sunbeam you will likely make use of this script more often, in particular the --update argument.

 Options
 =======